flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

 You can find description of the schema [here](/API/content-type/creating-ctd/#creating-new-content-types-via-api)

 !!! tip
 After every change in Content Definition Schema Flotiq automatically updates your API documentation and Elastic Search index attached to this type.
 This means your API docs will always stay up to date with your current schema, and so will the results of the [full-text search feature](/API/search/).

 ## What happens if you add a new property?

-When you are adding new properties objects already in the system will not have that property present until added by you.
+When you are adding new properties, objects already in the system will not have that property present until added by you.

 ## What happens if you remove a property?

-If you remove property all objects will be stripped of the value for that property after schema would be saved.
+If you remove the property, all objects will be stripped of that property's value after schema would be saved.

 ## What happens if you change a property?

-When you change existing property, depending on the type od changes Flotiq will:
+When you change existing property, depending on the type of changes, Flotiq will:

 * Do nothing with your data if changes are made to `label`, `isTitlePart`, `unique`, `required`, `pattern`, `options` or `default` properties
-* Try to convert data if the changes are made to `type` or `inputType` properties, if data will not be preserved, and the property is required, update of the CTD will not succeed (more in [conversion table](#conversion-table))
+* Try to convert data if the changes are made to `type` or `inputType` properties if data will not be preserved, and the property is required, update of the CTD will not succeed (more in [conversion table](#how-are-fields-converted-from-one-type-to-another))
-* Remove data attached to old property name when `name` of the property was changed, objects will not have property with the new name present as in adding new property
+* Remove data attached to old property name when `name` of the property was changed; objects will not have a property with the new name present as in adding a new property

 !!! warning
-    When updating Content Definition Schema you must remember that Flotiq will try to update objects of that type to reflect changes in the schema, which can result in data loss, if the old types and new types of the properties are not compatible.
+    When updating Content Definition Schema, you must remember that Flotiq will try to update objects of that type to reflect changes in the schema, which can result in data loss, if the old types and new types of the properties are not compatible.